easafe/purescript-flame/docs/views.md

 ### View logic

-A `view` is just a regular PureScript function, meaning we can compose it or pass it around as any other value.
+A `view` is just a regular PureScript function: we can compose it or pass it around as any other value.
 For example, we can use the model in attributes
 ```haskell
 type Model = {
       done :: Int,